nomed/gitlab-ce/doc/development/documentation/styleguide.md

 Note that Kramdown-specific markup (e.g., `{:.class}`) will not render properly on GitLab instances under [`/help`](index.md#gitlab-help).

+Hard-coded HTML is valid, although it's discoraged to be used while we have `/help`.
+HTML is permitted as long as:

+- There's no equivalent markup in markdown.
+- Advanced tables are necessary.
+- Special styling is required.
+- Reviewed and approved by a technical writer.

 ## Structure

 ### Organize by topic, not by type